City Heidiland

 Description

-The baroque monastery church and the old Bad Pfäfers in the Tamina Gorge are impressive in Pfäfers.
+The baroque monastery church and the old Pfäfers baths in the Tamina gorge in Pfäfers are impressive.
 According to a legend depicted on the ceiling of the sacristy, St. Pirmin moved to the area around 721.
 He wanted to build a monastery in Marschlins above the Rhine.
-A workman was wounded, whereupon a white dove carried the bloody splinter up the wooded hill.
+A worker was wounded, whereupon a white dove carried the bloody splinter to the wooded hill.
 Where she dropped it, Pirmin recognized the right place for the monastery.
-The former monastery church is now a popular destination and venue for various concerts in Pfäfers.
-Together with the mystical thermal water spring gorge, the museums and the restaurant, the Old Bad Pfäfers is a natural and cultural attraction with supra-regional appeal.
-Hiking in a picturesque landscape - the Tamina Gorge and its surroundings are excellently suited for this and offer countless routes of varying degrees of difficulty.
-There is plenty to explore in the Pfäfers area.
-Another attraction is the statue of Cristo, which towers high above Bad Ragaz in the castle garden of the Hotel Schloss Wartenstein.
-What had been separated for a long time was united in June 2017: the Tamina Bridge connects the villages of Pfäfers and Valens at the entrance to the valley.
-The arch of the bridge imposingly curves over the deep Tamina Gorge.
-The bridge is considered to be the largest arch bridge in Switzerland and is definitely worth a visit.
+Today, the former monastery church is a popular excursion destination and venue for various concerts in Pfäfers.
+Together with the mystical thermal water spring gorge, the museums and the restaurant, the Alte Bad Pfäfers is a natural and cultural attraction with supra-regional appeal.
+Hiking in a picturesque landscape - the Tamina Gorge and its surroundings are ideal for this and offer countless routes of varying degrees of difficulty.
+There is much to explore in the Pfäfers area.
+What was separated for a long time was united in June 2017: the Tamina Bridge connects the villages of Pfäfers and Valens at the entrance to the valley.
+The arch of the bridge impressively spans the deep Tamina Gorge.
+The bridge is considered the largest arch bridge in Switzerland and is definitely worth a visit.

 Map